Second Council of the Lateran

 The Second Council of the Lateran was the tenth ecumenical council recognized by the Catholic Church.
 It was convened by Pope Innocent II in April 1139 and attended by close to a thousand clerics.
 Its immediate task was to neutralise the after-effects of the schism which had arisen after the death of Pope Honorius II in 1130 and the papal election that year that established Pietro Pierleoni as the antipope Anacletus II.

+Anacletus had been elected by a majority of the cardinals and had the support of the people in the city of Rome.
+Innocent had been elected by a minority of 8 cardinals, but these were the only ones designated as electors by Honorius II before his death.
+Anacletus' death in 1138 had largely solved the tension between the rival factions.

+The council assembled at the Lateran Palace in Rome.
+Innocent excommunicated Roger II of Sicily.
+The supposedly schismatic Proto-Reformer Arnold of Brescia was removed from office and banished from Italy.
+The council condemned the teachings of the followers of the heresiarchs Peter of Bruys and Henry of Lausanne.
+Finally, the council drew up measures for the amendment of ecclesiastical morals and discipline, which the council fathers considered to have grown lax.

 Tenth Ecumenical Council

 After the death of Honorius II, Petrus Leonis, under the name of Anacletus II, was elected as Pope by a majority of the cardinals and with the support of the people of Rome on the same day as a minority elected Innocent II.
-In 1135, Innocent II held a council at Pisa, which confirmed his authority and condemned Anacletus.
+Before his death in 1130, Honorius II had modified the procedures for the election of his successor, designating just 8 cardinals as electors; in protest, the remaining cardinals elected their own pope against the results of the small body of electors.
+Thus, In 1135, Innocent II held a council at Pisa, which confirmed his authority and condemned Anacletus.
 Anacletus's death in 1138 helped largely to solve the tension between rival factions.
 Nevertheless, Innocent decided to call the Tenth Ecumenical Council.

 The council assembled at the Lateran Palace and nearly a thousand prelates attended.
 In his opening statement Innocent deposed those who had been ordained and instituted by Anacletus or any of his adherents.
 King Roger II of Sicily was excommunicated for maintaining what was thought to be a schismatic attitude.
 Arnold of Brescia, too, was removed from office and banished from Italy.

 The council also condemned the teachings of the Petrobrusians and the Henricians, the followers of Peter of Bruys and Henry of Lausanne.
 Finally, the council drew up measures for the amendment of ecclesiastical morals and discipline which the council fathers considered had grown lax.
 Many of the canons relating to these matters were mostly a restating of the decrees of the Council of Reims and the Council of Clermont.